lqvir/uPSU/README.md

 ```

-To build your CMake project with dependency on uPSU, follow [this guide](https://github.com/microsoft/vcpkg#using-vcpkg-with-cmake).
+To build your CMake project with dependency on APSU, follow [this guide](https://github.com/microsoft/vcpkg#using-vcpkg-with-cmake).

 ### libOTe
 [libOTe](https://github.com/osu-crypto/libOTe) is a  fast and portable C++17 library for Oblivious Transfer extension (OTe).
 We can build it by following commands.